 For the purpose of this module, a cache is a mutable mapping of a fixed maximum size.
 When the cache is full, i.e. by adding another item the cache would exceed its maximum size, the cache must choose which item(s) to discard based on a suitable cache algorithm.
-In general, a cache's size is the total size of its items, and an item's size is a property or function of its value, e.g. the result of sys.getsizeof(value).
-For the trivial but common case that each item counts as 1, a cache's size is equal to the number of its items, or len(cache).

-Multiple cache classes based on different caching algorithms are implemented, and decorators for easily memoizing function and method calls are provided, too.
+This module provides multiple cache classes based on different cache algorithms, as well as decorators for easily memoizing function and method calls.